-The loan to Athora Holding Ltd of €40,000k is presented as 'Loans and mortgages' under Solvency II and 'Loans and receivables to group companies' under IFRS.
-The loan includes accrued interest of €121k under Solvency II which is separately reported as 'Insurance Receivables' under IFRS.
-Under IFRS the amortised cost of the Athora Lebenversicherung AG subordinated bond is €30,000k and the Athora Belgium bond is €3,000k.
-The market value of these bonds are reported under Solvency II in 'Available for sale financial assets' at €30,051k and 3,001k respectively.
+The loan to Athora Holding Ltd of €10,000k is presented as 'Loans and mortgages' under Solvency II and 'Financial assets' under IFRS.
+The loan includes accrued interest of €12k under Solvency II which is separately reported as 'Other assets' under IFRS.